banner svg (1)

 Design a plan

 To use project-based learning in your preschool classroom, start with a question.
-Ensure that the answer and the process your preschoolers take to find a solution align with the knowledge and skill standards they should be learning and developing for their age.
+Ensure that the answer and the process your preschoolers take to find a solution align with the knowledge and skill standards they are learning and developing for their age.

 In the previous example from PBLWorks, they provided the question: ”How can we create a recess path for children in our school to use when we have indoor recess?”
 Once you have your question, make the question more engaging for your children.